 1. Facebook is still the most popular and fastest growing social network.
 If your business organizes events, Facebook is a great place to start by utilizing it to send out invitations and as a bonus, customers can invite their friends to events.
 If you’re looking to build your audience, Facebook has target audience advertising, it’s a great way to connect based on interests, demographics, age, etc .

 2. Twitter allows for quick and easy communication.
 With a limit of 140 characters, a simple tweet can go viral in no time.
 Posting tweets is great, but the real time interaction with customers, will likely benefit you the most.
 Follow Twitter handles that post content pertaining to your business, then retweet those interesting articles!
 Brand recognition will enhance as you become more interactive on Twitter.
+It is the best advertising for roofing companies.

 3. Linkedin helps individuals and companies build a relationship and maintain it.
 It’s an online network for people to connect to each other for professional reasons.
 Linkedin’s profile page resembles a work resume where you include work experience, skills and expertise and education.
 While there is no real time communication Linkedin’s networking tools can help you achieve your professional goals!
 Business owners, if you’re searching for that right person, you can passively search for qualified job candidates.